sdfzaheer/repo-tdd-chatbot/README.md

 ## Trademarks

+My days is sucked with azure function app.

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).